csswizardry/csswizardry.github.com/services.md

 ---

 <blockquote class="pull-quote  pull-quote--context-alt" id="quote:addy-osmani"><p>Harry’s tailored
-workshop was nothing short of fantastic, and a real eye-opener, helping our team level up their scalable CSS architecture skills.
-The entire team left it learning something new, and to say that what was covered will have a large impact on our work is an understatement.
-We can’t recommend him enough.</p><b class="source pull-quote__source"><a href="https://twitter.com/addyosmani">Addy Osmani</a>, Google</b></blockquote>
+workshop was nothing short of fantastic—a real eye-opener, helping our team level up their scalable CSS architecture skills.
+The entire team left learning something new, and to say that what was covered will have a large impact on our work is an understatement.
+We can’t recommend him enough.</p>
+<b class="source pull-quote__source"><a href="https://twitter.com/addyosmani">Addy
+Osmani</a>, Google</b></blockquote>

 I help companies of all shapes and sizes to assess, identify, and fix site-speed